Thermal Fermion Propagators and Flavor-Changing via Loop Corrections in the Early Universe: Flavor-Changing Processes of the Left-Handed Fermions

 where $f_{ij}^{1,2}$ are Yukawa coupling constants, and $\phi_{1,2}^{(0)}$ are considered as the neutral Higgs bosons with the vacuum expectation values $\langle\phi_{1,2}^{(0)}\rangle=\frac{v_{1,2}}{\sqrt{2}}$.
-As discussed before, only one of these coupling constants can be fully diagonalized, while the other induces FCNCs not only through self-energy and vertex corrections but also at the tree level through the Higgs mechanism, in the broken phase \footnote{For more explanations, refer to Ref. \cite{Morii:2004tp}}.
-Conversely, in the symmetric phase, in which the Higgs expectation value vanishes, the flavor-changing phenomenon is enabled at the one-loop order in both self-energies and vertex diagrams.
-As a result, simultaneous diagonalization of both Yukawa coupling matrices is impossible, contradicting the first condition.
-Additionally, The right-handed fermions interact with $\phi^{(+)}$ and $\phi^{(0)}$, violating the second FCNC condition.
-As discussed in Sec \eqref{sec.
-1}, the constraints of FCNC and GIM mechanisms ensure that in the broken phase, flavor-changing processes only appear in the box diagrams.
+As discussed before, only one of these coupling constants can be fully diagonalized, while the other induces FCNCs not only through self-energy and vertex corrections but also at the tree level through the Higgs mechanism, in the broken phase\footnote{For more explanations, refer to Ref. \cite{Morii:2004tp}}.
+On the other hand, in the symmetric phase, in which the Higgs expectation value vanishes and all four components of the Higgs field are active, the simultaneous diagonalization of both coupling matrices in the Higgs sector is impossible, contradicting the first condition (see Eqs.~(\eqref{2.11},\eqref{2.8},\eqref{2.9},\eqref{2.16},\eqref{2.17}).
+The second condition is imposed under the assumption that the first holds— an assumption that is clearly violated in this case.
+Additionally, the right-handed fermions interact with both $\phi^{(+)}$ and $\phi^{(0)}$, violating the third FCNC condition.
+Consequently, the flavor-changing processes are enabled at the one-loop order in both self-energies and vertex diagrams.
+As discussed in Sec.~\eqref{sec.
+1}, the constraints of no FCNC and GIM mechanisms ensure that in the broken phase, flavor-changing processes only appear in the box diagrams.

-Finally, the finite-temperature fermion propagators at the one-loop order, ignoring zero-temperature contributions, are:
+Finally, the finite-temperature fermion propagators and flavor conversion amplitudes at the one-loop order, ignoring zero-temperature contributions, are: